michalszmidt/hctl/README.md

 # About

-Hostlists tools cli `hctl` is cli tool written in rust to manage (merge, transform, clear from comments etc.) your hostlists from diffrent formats to selected by you!
+Hostlists tools cli `hctl` is app written in rust to manage (merge, transform, clear from comments etc.) your hostlists from diffrent formats to selected by you!

 - [Wiki](https://github.com/michalszmidt/hctl/wiki)
 - [Usage](https://github.com/michalszmidt/hctl/wiki/Usage)